-- Make a Senior Gift (if you haven't already done so) to the Connecticut College Fund, of $10 or greater, for eligibility.
+- Make a Senior Gift (if you haven't already done so) to the Connecticut College Fund for eligibility.

 - Fill out the form on this page.
 Enter your message exactly as you would like it to appear in the booklet.
 Tributes are limited to a maximum of 140 characters (think of it like a Tweet).
 (The College may edit your message for spelling and punctuation.)

 How Conn stacks up

 Connecticut College has one of the highest participation rates in Senior Class Gift efforts among our peer institutions: